hotrodwinston/homeserverstack/README.md

     ARM required me to set the "arm" user as owner of the folders
     - the container seems picky about things being right so make sure you RTFM.

+Portainer for installing things that are more complex than casa can (currently) handle

-  YouTube Dl Material https://github.com/Tzahi12345/YoutubeDL-Material pointed to media folder via casa GUI.
+  YouTube Dl Material - installed via portainer then pointed at media folders via casa GUI.

 # Future
 Looking at running a vpn tunnel for bittorrent - probably gluetun https://github.com/qdm12/gluetun .